On the Stability of the Jacobian Matrix in Deep Neural Networks: Introduction

 However, these analyses are limited to the setting of random, uncorrelated initializations and do not readily extend to more structured or correlated weight distributions.
 Yet in many practical scenarios, such as data-dependent initialization~\cite{krahenbuhl2015data,chumachenko2022feedforward}, meta-learning~\cite{finn2017model}, or fine-tuning from pretrained weights~\cite{li2018measuring}, networks are initialized with non-i.i.d., often correlated weights~\cite{mishkin2015all}.
 Recent theoretical and empirical work has shown that even mild correlations in the weight matrices can significantly alter signal and gradient propagation dynamics, potentially improving convergence and generalization~\cite{jin2020does}.
 Still, the behavior of the Jacobian in the presence of correlated weights remains poorly understood, particularly in the large-depth regime where signal propagation is most sensitive.
 Understanding how weight correlations affect Jacobian stability is therefore crucial for explaining the training dynamics of deep networks in realistic settings.

 Similarly, another underexplored case is that of sparse networks.
 Pruning is a common technique that sparsifies neural networks to reduce their memory and computational footprint~\citep{lecun_pruning, hassibi_pruning, lee_snip2018, wangGRASP, franklelottery2019}.
-While score-based pruning methods such as SNIP~\citep{lee_snip2018}, GraSP~\citep{wangGRASP}, and their variants~\citep{hayou2021robust} aim to preserve important connectivity at initialization, the effect of pruning on the input-output Jacobian remains poorly understood.
+While score-based pruning methods such as SNIP~\citep{lee_snip2018}, GraSP~\citep{wangGRASP} and their variants~\citep{hayou2021robust}, aim to preserve important connectivity at initialization, the effect of pruning on the input-output Jacobian remains poorly understood.
 Existing works suggest that unstructured sparsity can disrupt gradient flow~\cite{evci2022gradient}, but lack theoretical guarantees on Jacobian stability.
 This gap motivates a closer analysis of Jacobian behavior in pruned networks and other non-standard settings.

-In this work, we focus on two scenarios: \begin{itemize} \item \emph{Correlated weights}: Investigating the Jacobian behavior in the large-depth regime with correlated weights can shed light on training stability during the early stages, particularly near initialization.\item \emph{Sparse networks}: Studying the Jacobian of pruned (sparse) networks can provide insights on how to adjust training algorithms to maintain stability after \emph{pruning}. \end{itemize}
+In this work, we take a step in the direction of understanding these regimes and focus on two scenarios: \begin{itemize} \item \emph{Correlated weights}: we investigate the Jacobian behavior in the fixed-depth infinite-width regime with correlated weights, and study the impact of depth on training stability in this case.
+Our goal here is to obtain an upperbound on weight correlation level that guarantees depth stability of the Jacobian. \item \emph{Sparse networks}: we study the Jacobian of pruned (sparse) networks, which can provide insights on how to adjust training algorithms to maintain stability after \emph{pruning}.
+We consider Random Pruning and Magnitude-based pruning for tractability of the analysis.
+Our goal here is to show that different pruning algorithms require different treatments to preserve depth stability of the Jacobian. \end{itemize}

-We address these questions by developing a general theoretical framework (stability theorem, \cref{app:main_theorem}) based on recent breakthroughs in random matrix theory for the products of random matrices in non-i.i.d.\ settings \citep{brailovskaya2024}.
+We address these questions by developing a general universality theorem for Jacobian products (\cref{th:jacobian-universality}) based on recent breakthroughs in random matrix theory \citep{brailovskaya2024}.
 Our primary objective is to \emph{gain insights} into the behavior of the Jacobian under the different scenarios stated above, in the case of Multi-Layer Perceptrons (MLPs).